Our bodies are designed to strut, step lively and generally move about…

 The following video includes easy exercises designed for those who are sedentary, inactive or not able to perform standing activities.

-For those who reside in the East Valley of Phoenix, AZ, you will find expert guidance on how to start feeling better and moving easier by calling Julia Johnson with Life In Motion Fitness at 480-264-9567 today!
+You will find expert guidance on how to start feeling better and moving easier by calling Julia Darrah with Life In Motion Fitness at 480-264-9567 today!

-Life In Motion Fitness serves residents of Chandler, Sun Lakes, Tempe, Gilbert, Mesa and Scottsdale Arizona.
+Life In Motion Fitness serves adult residents of all ages and fitness levels.

 The Advantages of NOT Hiring an In-Home Personal Trainer